Eleanor de Moura: Biography

-When Eleanor's father died in 1675, she inherited his title of Marquise of Castel Rodrigo and Duchess of Nocera.
+When Eleanor's father died in 1675, she inherited his titles becoming Marquise of Castel Rodrigo and Duchess of Nocera.
 In 1676 Aniello was named interim Viceroy of Sicily and so the couple moved into Castello a Mare, Palermo.
 When Aniello died on 18 April 1677, he named his widow his successor in a letter.
 She was sworn in before the Royal Ministers and quickly passed a large number of progressive reforms: